Criminal Sexual Conduct 3rd Degree

-DO MY ACTIONS FIT THE CRIME OF CRIMINAL SEXUAL CONDUCT 3RD DEGREE (CSC In The Third Degree)?
+DO MY ACTIONS FIT THE CRIME OF 3rd DEGREE CSC?

-Below is the legal definition of Criminal Sexual Conduct 3rd Degree as defined under the Michigan Compiled Laws; MCL 750.520d
+Below is the legal definition of criminal sexual conduct third degree as defined under the Michigan Compiled Laws; MCL 750.520d

-*If your actions match any of the below circumstances, you may be charged/investigated for Criminal Sexual Conduct 3rd Degree (CSC In The Third Degree:
+*If your actions match any of the following circumstances, you may be charged/investigated for CSC 3rd degree:

-- Sexual penetration with another person when any of the following circumstances exist:
+- Sexual penetration/sexual battery with another person when any of the following circumstances exist:

-- If you have engaged in sexual penetration with someone between the ages of 13-15, or
+- If you have engaged in sexual penetration/sexual battery with a person between the ages of 13-15, or

-- If force or coercion was alleged to have occurred during penetration
+- If aggravated force or coercion was alleged to have occurred to accomplish sexual battery/sexual penetration

 - Example: The accuser claims “Rape”